Laredo Kid

 Laredo Kid (born December 30, 1986) is a Mexican luchador enmascarado, or masked professional wrestler.
-He is currently signed to both Impact Wrestling and Lucha Libre AAA Worldwide, but is currently inactive due to abdominal surgery.
+He is signed to WWE, under Lucha Libre AAA Worldwide.
+In TNA, he is a former TNA Digital Media Champion, while in AAA, he is a two-time and current AAA World Cruiserweight Champion.

 Laredo Kid's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where private lives are kept a secret from wrestling fans.
 Laredo Kid originally used the ring name The Exterminador but changed it to "Laredo Kid" after a year.
 He signed with AAA in 2005 and worked for them for several years before leaving the promotion to work on the Mexican Independent circuit.

 Professional wrestling career

 The wrestler that would later be known as Laredo Kid made his professional wrestling debut in 2003, under the name "Exterminador".
 He would often wrestle against his brother "Oscuridad" and would work alongside his uncle and trainer Muerte Subita (also known as "El Hechicero").
 He worked on the Mexican Independent circuit until early 2005.